kienton1/Mining-Simulator/Planning/ProgressionBalanceBlueprint.md

 ### Damage & Progression System
 - For complete power and damage mechanics, see `PowerSystemPlan.md`
+- Power is the ONLY source of mining damage (all pickaxes have base damage = 1)
-- Higher damage = faster progression = more gold per hour
+- Higher power = faster progression = more gold per hour
 - Pickaxes provide speed, luck, and economic bonuses (sell multipliers)

 ---